“You can go further faster in Pittsburgh.”

-For those interested in pursuing technology, he urges young people who want may not opt for four years of college to tinker with the technology around them: it could lead to interesting work in fields like cybersecurity, which shows signs of having jobs in high demand for decades to come.
+For those interested in pursuing technology, he urges young people -- including those who may not be interested in spending four years in college -- to tinker with the technology around them: it could lead to interesting work in fields like cybersecurity, which shows signs of having jobs in high demand for decades to come.
 At 16, his parents gave him a Compact Presario computer.
 Within two weeks he had taken it apart to figure out how it worked.
-He rebuilt it (with a bit of help from folks at the local Radio Shack), and used it to play videogames and chat with friends.
+He rebuilt it (with a bit of help from folks at the local Radio Shack), and used it to play video games and chat with friends.

 Chris spent six years working in various tech companies in Atlanta before returning to Pittsburgh, first working remotely for IBM, his last employer in Georgia.
 “Atlanta has a special place in my heart, and it was good for me as a person to strike out on my own in a new city, but this place is for me,” he says of Pittsburgh.
 “It’s big enough.
 It’s a city, but it doesn’t give me the feeling it’s going to swallow me whole.
 I can drive half an hour from here and be in the woods, on the river wake surfing.”
 He owns a place on the Allegheny River near Leechburg, where he heads on summer weekends with friends.
 He also loves to bring visitors to Walnut St, which is walking distance from his house and always has something going on.
 He also said he's be remiss not to give a shout out to his local watering hole, Shady Grove Bar: “Just tell them Chrissy Good Times sent you and they’ll know you’re in good company.”